 Furthermore, every specific role at AWS has tenets.
 These are used to evaluate people at a certain level.
 Ask the recruiter to communicate the tenets to you and discuss the tenets with them.
 For a principal engineer these are fairly obvious and range from being hands on, flexible in approach and having respect for work by others.
-Similar to leardership principles, it was helpful to me to think of good stories where I have clearly demonstrated these tenets before coming to the interview.
+The complete list was recently published here.
+Similar to leadership principles, it was helpful to me to think of good stories where I have clearly demonstrated these tenets before coming to the interview.

 You will code regardless of how much open-source work you have out there, how many years of actual code you’ve delivered, or what you think about whiteboard interviewing (here are my thoughts from 2012 :).
 Do spend several hours doing all ranges of problems on leetcode and don’t worry about it.